 They may also be associated with injury to the triangular fibrocartilaginous complex (TFCC).

 In the rare cases with significant instability, fixation of an ulnar styloid fragment should be considered.
-This may be with a tension band wire, or if the ulnar styloid fragment is sufficiently large, screw fixation may be an option.
+This may be with a cerclage wire, or if the ulnar styloid fragment is sufficiently large, screw fixation may be an option.
 In practice, an ulnar styloid fracture would normally be fixed with a 2.0 or 2.4 mm screw.

 If a small enough cannulated screw is available, this may be chosen.
 Otherwise, a conventional lag screw may be used.